-When will the first cookbook/dining guide be published?
+When will the first cookbook be published?
 (And what’s happening while we wait?)

-October 2022 update: We’re still chipping away at it!
-To be among the first to hear when an official premier date is confirmed, drop us a line to join the mailing list!
+January 2026 update: I’m slowing chipping away at it.
+To be among the first to hear when an official premier date is confirmed, join the mailing list!

-After meeting with our printer (Print Solutions Inc.) in December 2019, we targeted publication of Tacoma Aroma: Savor the Flavor for May/June 2020.
+After meeting with printers in December 2019, I targeted publication of Tacoma Aroma: Savor the Flavor for May/June 2020.
 But then COVID-19 happened and activity slowwwed waaaay dowwwn.

-Partnerships with local nonprofit organizations that will receive 25.3% of the book profits are confirmed.
+• Partnerships with local nonprofit organizations that will receive 25.3% of the book profits were confirmed.

-Tacoma Spoonscape stickers and postcards are being offered at local shops to help raise funds for publication.
+• Tacoma Spoonscape stickers and postcards featuring Rick Matthies’ design were first offered at local shops to help raise funds for publication.

-And all sorts of businessy-wuisnessy markety-warkety stuff is ongoing — like preparing to launch a crowd-funding campaign and fund-raising events.
+• All sorts of businessy-wuisnessy & markety-warkety stuff — like preparing to launch a crowd-funding campaign and fund-raising events.

 To keep tabs on our progress (or lack thereof), follow TacomaAromaFlavor on IG and join the aromatic community!